dekneeb/Project1-Purple/README.md

 THE PLAY
 Each player turns up a card at the same time and the player with the higher card takes both cards and puts them, face down, on the bottom of his stack.

+If the cards are the same value, it's a draw and the next card in the pile is turned over.
+The winner of the battle takes all cards.

 HOW TO KEEP SCORE
-The game ends when one player has won all the cards.
+Each round won is worth one point.
+The game ends when a player reaches a score of 15.